wellmadehq/writing/Leads.md

 # Just the right amount of vague overview of subject that doesn't actually give detail

 > Just in case you need another reason to love one of the best Saturday Night Live alums around, Bill Hader, his recent prank attempt at Iroquois High School in Buffalo, New York should suffice.

+# Ironic, and completely counter to audience's sensibility

+> Pretty great final two minutes of Game of Thrones season 5, huh?
+How about that part where a character you were absolutely sure was crucial to the ultimate resolution of the show—the small matter of a battle between “fire” and “ice”—just got mercilessly snuffed out before your eyes and then the credits rolled?

 # INSCRUTABLE… but effective